pingcap/website/markdown-pages/zh/careers/campus/campus-2021-content-strategist.md

 2. Building and developing brand awareness in technical communities and social media;

-3. Assist in preparing and refining the marketing collaterals.
+3. Assist in preparing and refining the marketing collaterals;

 **待遇：**